ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-rotation-shim-controller.md

 | `double` | 0.3925  |

 Description
-:   New to Jazzy, the threshold to the path’s heading before disengagement (radians).
+:   New to Jazzy, the threshold to the path's heading before disengagement (radians).
 Prior to Jazzy, disengagement occurs at the `angular_dist_threshold` instead.
 This allows for better alignment before passing to the child controller when engaged.

 ### **`forward_sampling_distance`**